On February 26, Saptarshi and I hosted the first Pakistan Eats supper club in our new home.

 Total Cooking Time: 20 minutes prep + grilling time (will depend on size of grill, amount of patties)

-3 lbs of good quality ground beef
+3 lbs good quality ground beef

 1 1/2 yellow onion roughly chopped

-5 tbsp of roughly chopped cilantro
+5 tbsp roughly chopped cilantro

-1 whole green chili (we used jalapeno) roughly chopped
+1 whole green chili, roughly chopped (we used jalapeno)

-5-6 cloves of garlic roughly chopped
+5-6 cloves garlic, roughly chopped

-1 inch fresh ginger roughly chopped
+1-inch fresh ginger, roughly chopped

 1 1/2 tbsp of garam masala (available in specialty Indian/Pakistani grocery stores)